It looks like you are using an old version of your browser and some features of our website might not work properly.

 Food waste is diverted to a number of streams including food rescue, use on farm, energy production, compost and landfill.

 Through our national partnership with SecondBite, the majority of Coles supermarkets and many of our distribution centres donate fresh produce, meat, dairy and bakery items to communities across Australia.
-More than twenty-seven million kilograms of product, equating to 55 million meals, has been donated since the partnership began in 2011.
+More than 34 million kilograms of unsold edible food, equating to around 68.5 million meals, has been donated since the partnership began in 2011.
 More information about our partnership with SecondBite can be found on our national community partners page.

 In Western Australia more than 50 stores send organic waste, including out-of-date bakery items, to a digestion plant in Jandakot where it is converted into clean energy and compost.

 We are also working to reduce food losses in our supply chain by redirecting produce that cannot be sold whole to other value-added products.
 For example, some bananas that do not meet specifications are used to produce Coles Brand frozen banana pieces, banana bread and muffins.
 Cauliflower and broccoli are being used for frozen products or the recently-introduced rice alternative products such as broccoli and cauliflower rice.
 Other new products include zucchini noodles, sweet potato noodles and sweet potato chips all which allow suppliers to use more of their crops that might otherwise have gone to waste.

 Coles has the largest retailer operated soft plastic recycling program of its type in Australia where customers can recycle plastic bags and a wide range of other soft plastic packaging that cannot be recycled through most household kerbside recycling services.

 Under the program, we provide REDcycle recycling bins for soft plastics at all Coles supermarkets.
 Customers can recycle plastic bags and soft plastic packaging using specially marked bins at the front of our stores.
 The plastic is then recycled and converted into new products, including outdoor furniture.